stecman/symfony-console-completion/README.md

 ### Completing filesystem paths

-This library provides the completion implementation `ShellPathCompletion` which defers path completion to the shell's built-in path completion behaviour rather than implementing it in PHP.
+This library provides the completion implementation `ShellPathCompletion` which defers path completion to the shell's built-in path completion behaviour rather than implementing it in PHP, so that users get the path completion behaviour they expect from their shell.

 ```php
 new Completion\ShellPathCompletion(